darabigdata/IDWBotswana/CHALLENGE-2/README.md

 ```
 The last step will download 'urls.txt'

-### Step 2: Download the image with Python
+### Step 2: Download all the images with Python

-I have provided a [script](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/google_images_webscraping/download_images.py) to download the images.
+I have provided a [script](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-2/download_images.py) to download the images.
 It is a Frankenstein of the codes from the [pyimager webpage](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/) and my own that does not require opencv!
-You can write your oun or use the one provided.
+You can write your oWn or use the one provided.

 ### Step 3: Image classification with sklearn.

-An example [classifier](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/google_images_webscraping/Classifying_Santa_Clause_Images.ipynb) has been added to this repository that uses a combination of Gabor filters and Support Vector Machines (SVMs).
+An example [classifier](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-2/Classifying_Zebra_Images.ipynb) has been added to this repository that uses a combination of Gabor filters and Support Vector Machines (SVMs).